software package DEBtool

 The manual and the code follow the DEB notation.

 It has script-files for almost all figures of the

 DEB book, with many references to the formulae in the book, and explaining remarks.

-Although DEBtool continues to expand, many implications of the theory will remain beyond the capacities of this package.
+Although DEBtool continues to expand, many implications of DEB theory will remain beyond the capacities of this package.

-DEBtool is used in the DEB tele-courses and can freely be downloaded from the DEB laboratory (Octave and Matlab versions)
+DEBtool is used in the DEB tele-courses and is freely available via GitHub, see DEB laboratory (Octave and Matlab versions)